FDG2801/computational_intelligence_2223/lab01/README.md

+Author: Francesco Di Gangi, Giuseppe Atanasio, Francesco Sorrentino, Alessio Carachino
 # Understanding the problem
 Given a set of elements {1, 2, …, n} (called the universe) and a collection S of m sets whose union equals the universe, the set cover problem is to identify the smallest sub-collection of S whose union equals the universe.
 For example, consider the universe U = {1, 2, 3, 4, 5} and the collection of sets S = { {1, 2, 3}, {2, 4}, {3, 4}, {4, 5} }.
-Clearly the union of S is U. However, we can cover all of the elements with the following, smaller number of sets: { {1, 2, 3}, {4, 5} }. (wikipedia.org)
+Clearly the union of S is U. However, we can cover all of the elements with the following, smaller number of sets: { {1, 2, 3}, {4, 5} }. **(wikipedia.org)**

 I was able to see that some solutions on the web use a greedy algorithm, and the professor gave us a solution using a greedy algorithm.